jekuno/milia/README.md

 ## Sample app and documentation

 There were numerous requests for me to provide a complete sample web application which uses milia and devise.
 I have done this.
+This README will have a brief section on creating and installing the sample application.
+Further details about this process can be found via the sources listed below:

 * see doc/sample.sh for easy generator usage for setting up and creating a working app.
 * the sample app uses web-theme-app to provide some pleasantly formatted views for your testing pleasure.